 DESCHUTES RIVER, OREGON – The Deschutes River is part of the national Wild & Scenic Rivers System.
 The river flows north from the Oregon Cascades to the Columbia River and then on to the Pacific Ocean.
 The Lower Deschutes is a popular river for both whitewater rafting and fly fishing.
 The river is spring-fed, which results in an unusually constant, cold-water flow year-round.
 Excellent geologic evidence is present all around this area.
 Courses generally travel anywhere from 50 to 100 miles along the Lower Deschutes.
 The rapids on the Deschutes, rated up to Class IV, are mostly Class II-III, and are excellent for learning paddle skills and teamwork.
 The group camps each night along the banks of the river.
 The Deschutes region has a colorful human history, including the presence of a railroad that borders much of the length of the Lower Deschutes.

 Students will travel on the river in four to six-person paddle rafts, and learn to “captain” (maneuver) their paddle raft team through Class II to III rapids.
 After lessons in basic river travel and safety, students will learn to read currents, anticipate obstacles, and scout rapids.
 Students will also learn river hydrology, swimming in currents, and paddle techniques.
 There may also be an opportunity for short day hikes.

 Service to others and to our environment is a core value of Outward Bound and is integrated into each course.
 Groups follow Leave No Trace ethics as they engage in acts of service while leading and supporting fellow participants.
 Students see the impact of their actions firsthand, and may develop a desire to continue service in their home communities.

-DAY 6 De-issue and clean gear; course closing and celebration
+Day 5: Arrive at Maupin City Park.
+De-issue and clean gear; course closing and celebration.